ICI3D/ICI3D.github.io/daidd/index.md

 ## Venue

 DAIDD 2020 will be held online via Microsoft Teams.
+All participants must have access to high-speed internet for the duration of the Clinic.

 ## Schedule